eddyerburgh/notes/docs/operating-systems/linux/kernel-data-structures.md

 ## Queues

 Queues are a first-in-first-out data structure.
-Data is removed from the queue in the order it's added, with the oldest data removed first.
+Data is removed from a queue in the order that it's added, with the oldest data removed first.

-Queues are useful for implementing the producer-consumer pattern.
-A producer can push data to a queue and a consumer can then remove data from the queue in order to do something with it {% cite lkd -l 96 %}.

 <figure>
   <img src="{{site.baseurl}}/assets/img/operating-systems/linux/kernel-data-structures/queue.svg" alt="">
   <figcaption><h4>Figure: A queue {% cite lkd -l 96 %}</h4></figcaption>
 </figure>

-## Kfifo

 The Linux queue implementation is called kfifo.
 It's implemented in [kernel/kfifo.c](https://elixir.bootlin.com/linux/v2.6.39.4/source/kernel/kfifo.c).

 Kfifo has two operations: enqueue (named `in`) and dequeue (named `out`).

 The kfifo object maintains an `in` offset and an `out` offset into the queue.
-The `in` offset is the position where the next enqueue will add data to, and the `out` offset is the position where the dequeue will remove data from.
-The `out` offset will always be less than or equal to the `in` offset {% cite lkd -l 97 %}.
+The `in` offset is the position that the next enqueue will add data to, and the `out` offset is the position where the next dequeue will remove data from {% cite lkd -l 97 %}.

-The enqueue operation copies data into the queue starting at the `in` offset.
+The enqueue operation copies data to the queue starting at the `in` offset.
 After the data is added, the `in` offset is increased by the amount that was enqueued.

 The dequeue operation copies data from the queue into a buffer.
 After the dequeue operation, the `out` offset is incremented by the number of items removed {% cite lkd -l 97 %}.

-A queue must be defined and initialized.
-You can do this either statically or dynamically.
+You can define and initialize a queue either statically or dynamically.
 The most common way is dynamically with `kfifo_alloc()`:

 ```c
 int kfifo_alloc(struct kfifo *fifo, unsigned int size, gfp_t gfp_mask);
 ```

+_Note: `gfp_mask` is discussed in [the memory management section](/operating-systems/linux/memory-management)_

 `kfifo_alloc()` creates and initializes a queue of `size` bytes, where `size` is a power of 2.
-The `gfp_mask` is discussed later in [the memory management section](/linux/kernel-data-structures).
 On success `kfifo_alloc()` returns 0, on error it returns a negative code {% cite lkd -l 97 %}.

 For example: